A Note to the Reader

 Another phrase for self-organizing complex adaptive systems which emphasizes the activity of independent agents such as people that are in constant creative dialogue with each other.

-A set of defined mathematical rules which specify a sequence of steps to be carried out for a procedure such as solving a problem or performing an activity.
+An Algorithm is a set of mathematical, procedural rules which specify a sequence of steps to be carried out to solve a problem or perform an operation.
+Algorithome is meant to represent its implied genetic-like content and function.

 A theory that the presence of human beings constrains the numerical parameters the universe can have.
 It the comes in 2 levels: the weak anthropic principle holds that the universe is the way it is because we are here; the strong version asserts that the universe was made to evolve into humans.